Discover more from Barefoot TEFL Teacher

 7. Job security for educators

 Will we keep our jobs?
-Government schools are likely to be safe for a while, but those of us working in private schools might not be.
+Government schools will likely be safe for a while, but those working in private schools might not.

 As companies seek to save costs, so they’ll look to reduce costs.
-Suppose an AI can tutor language students as effectively (or better!) and cheaper than a real teacher, so jobs will be lost.
+Suppose an AI can tutor language students as effectively (or better!) and cheaper than a real teacher so that jobs will be lost.

-From the student side, some students will always prefer a ‘real’ teacher.
-But there are a lot of students and parents that will choose to save money with an AI tutor.
+Some students will always prefer a ‘real’ teacher, but many students and parents will choose to save money with an AI tutor.

 8. Ethics and Morality